Integrating My Schedule and Microsoft Outlook Calendars

 If users have multiple Microsoft Outlook calendars, they can choose which of their Microsoft Outlook calendars display in My Schedule.
 To modify which calendars display, select or deselect the appropriate calendars.
 For iPad users, additional calendars display under the Outlook section of the Options menu.

-In Browser (Lightning), additional calendars display under the Microsoft Outlook heading on the calendar panel.
+In Lightning for My Schedule, additional calendars display on the calendar panel.

 Private Microsoft Outlook Entries in My Schedule